Teeldinho/places/README.md

 - **Sorting**: Allows users to sort properties by property name, community, or subcommunity.
   - **URL-Driven Sorting**: Sort parameters are also managed through `nuqs`, maintaining consistency and shareability.
 The available sort options are: property name, community, and subcommunity.
 - **Property Details**: Displays detailed information about each property in a popup.
-- **Add/Edit Property**: Allows users to add new properties or edit existing ones (though the UI for this is not fully fleshed out in this version).
+- **Add/Edit Property**: Allows users to add new properties or edit existing ones. (mutations need improvement).
 - **State Management**: Utilizes URL query parameters for state management, enabling shareable links and bookmarkable states.
 - **Responsive Design**: Provides a responsive user interface that adapts to different screen sizes.